-Virginia finished third in a study by the website 24/7 Wall St. examining average credit card debt among residents of the 50 states.
+Virginia finished in a tie for 24th in a ranking by the website 24/7 Wall St. of identity theft rates across the nation.

 Seventeen jurisdictions in the nation have some form of vapor product excise tax, according to a new Tax Foundation analysis.

 Arlington finished first on a 2019 fitness index analyzing the 100 largest U.S. cities.

 Virginia finished in a tie for 21st in a Tax Foundation analysis of tax rates levied on pass-through businesses.